 Minnesota and the Common Core State Standards

-At this time, Minnesota is not adopting the Common Core mathematics standards.
+Minnesota has not adopted the Common Core mathematics standards.
 The academic standards are revised according to a timetable specified in state statute (Minn.
 Stat. § 120B.023, Subd.
 2).
-Since the 2007 Minnesota K-12 Academic Standards – Mathematics were revised prior to the development of the Common Core mathematics standards, legislative action would be needed in order for the state to adopt the Common Core mathematics standards before the next scheduled revision, in 2015.
+The 2007 Minnesota K-12 Academic Standards in Mathematics were revised prior to the development of the Common Core mathematics standards, and legislative action would be needed in order for the state to adopt the Common Core mathematics standards before the next scheduled revision, in 2015.

 Select the K-12 Academic Standards page to view the academic standards documents and related information.